-The children practise using decodable books that match to their phonetic knowledge 3 times a week.
-All books chosen are aligned with the letters and sounds scheme that is followed in school and children work in small groups with a trained practitioner who will support the children's understanding of GPC's and new vocabulary to apply them in the context of a book.
-Whilst practitioners model reading skill using a 'serve and return' approach, all children will read independently at their own pace to practise and develop their fluency.
+The children practise using decodable books that match to their phonetic knowledge 3 times a week, we call these reading practice lessons.
+All books chosen are matched to the children's acquired phonetic knowledge and children work in small groups with a trained practitioner who will support the children's understanding of GPC's and new vocabulary to apply them in the context of a book.
+Whilst practitioners model reading skills using a 'serve and return' approach, all children will read independently at their own pace to practise and develop their fluency.

 Questioning - Practitioners also ask carefully planned questions around the books to work on their comprehension skills and develop their understanding of what they are reading.
-These books go home vector the children at the end of the week so that they continue to develop their independence and fluency skills.
+These books go home with the children at the end of the week so that they continue to develop their independence and fluency skills.